Create Table DDL With Execute Immediate

-There are two ways of writing a DDL query for Execute Immediate statement of Native Dynamic SQL in Oracle Database.
+There are two ways of writing a Create table DDL query for Execute Immediate statement of Native Dynamic SQL in Oracle Database.
 We have already discussed one of them in the last tutorial.
-The first way which we discussed in the previous tutorial is probably the easiest way of writing a SQL query for Dynamic SQL but that doesn’t stop us from learning further.
+The first way which we discussed in the previous tutorial is probably the easiest way of writing a SQL query for Dynamic SQL.
+But that doesn’t stop us from learning further.
 So let’s move ahead and learn the second one.

 So in this tutorial we will learn the second method of writing a CREATE TABLE DDL for Dynamic Execution using Execute Immediate Statement.